MatrixFun/AutoXL/README.md

 ## Installation

 **Excel version requirement:** Many functions of AutoXL are written with newly-introduced built-in functions of Excel, which require Microsoft 365 and probably don't exist in non-subscription Office 2019 or later.
 Therefore, AutoXL has the same requirement.
+You could simply type `=VSTACK` in a cell, if its intellisense shows up, that means your Excel meets the requirement.

 <!-- If you don't have the good version of Excel on your machine, you could always use [Excel Online](https://www.office.com/launch/excel?ui=en-US&rs=GB&auth=1) which has new functions and is free. -->